dail8859/DoxyIt/README.md

 - $FUNCTION - The name of the function/method.
 - $PARAM - Expands to a single function/method parameter.
 Any line containing this will get repeated for each parameter.
 - $@ - Expands to the prefix character for Doxygen commands.
 - $| - Marks the alignment position.
 This flag is only valid for lines containing $PARAM.

+### UDL Support
+Custom UDLs can be added by pressing the `+` button next to the list of supported languages.
+The name entered for the UDL must match the name of the desired UDL.
+Currently only active commenting is supported for UDLs.
+Pressing the `-` button will remove the selected UDL.

 ##Todo
 - Line wrapping inside comment blocks.
 - Autocomplete for Doxygen commands.
 - Support for other languages
+    - ~~UDLs~~
+	- External Lexers
+	- Built in languages
 - Configuration of:
     - ~~Comment block contents~~
     - ~~Strings for comment start, line, and end~~